article

 Availability means that users have timely and reliable access to data when they need it.
 This means that systems must be protected from tampering.

 The availability of element of the CIA triad is often the proverbial canary in the coal mine; if systems have been compromised, availability is usually one of the first indicators of trouble.
+Because of this, it is commonly given priority over the other two elements of the CIA triad—confidentiality and integrity.

 Why enterprises use the CIA triad